 Wendy’s organizational structure is relatively simple compared to those of other large fast-food restaurant companies.
 The organizational structure defines the arrangement of the company’s components and specifies the patterns of interaction among these components.
 Wendy’s corporate structure has remained largely the same through the years.
 Despite minor reforms, the company focuses on corporate control through its structure.
-As one of the world’s biggest fast-food restaurant chains, the company carefully implements global expansion strategies.
+As one of the world’s biggest hamburger fast-food restaurant chains, the company carefully implements global expansion strategies.
 These strategies are effectively applied and supported through Wendy’s organizational structure.

 Wendy’s employs its organizational structure to maximize operational effectiveness.
-However, some changes may be necessary to maintain the structure’s support for global expansion and competitiveness against other fast-food companies, such as Burger King and McDonald’s, as well as coffeehouse chains, like Starbucks.
+However, some changes may be necessary to maintain the structure’s support for global expansion and competitiveness against other fast-food companies, such as Subway, Burger King, and McDonald’s, as well as coffeehouse chains, like Starbucks.
 A well-designed company structure facilitates the application and benefits of the core competencies and business strengths enumerated in the SWOT analysis of Wendy’s.

 Features of Wendy’s Organizational Structure